-SPECIAL VOLUNTARY DISCLOSURE PROGRAMME
+SPECIAL VOLUNTARY DISCLOSURE PROGRAMME (SVDP)

 The Common Reporting Standard (CRS) is a set of global standards governing how tax authorities in participating countries share information about the financial assets of taxpayers.
-The exchange of information between authorities will come into effect in 2017.
+The exchange of information between authorities will come into effect on 1 September 2017.

-A Special Voluntary Disclosure Programme (SVDP) was announced to give opportunity for non-compliant taxpayers to disclose offshore assets and income.
+A Special Voluntary Disclosure Programme (SVDP) is in place from 1 October 2016 to 31 August 2017, to give opportunity for noncompliant taxpayers to disclose offshore assets and income.

-SARS and SARB will work together to ensure applications for the programme are assessed through one joint process for tax non-compliance and exchange control contraventions.
+SARS and SARB are working together to ensure applications for the SVDP are assessed through one joint process for tax noncompliance and exchange control contraventions.